 - your plans for future activities, such as ideas for new products or services

 The challenge is to harness these intangible assets in a coherent and productive way.
 How a business creates, shares and applies knowledge in order to help it achieve its goals is known as knowledge management.
-See business assets: value, manage and protect.
+See business assets.

 An effective knowledge management strategy will make it possible for knowledge to be shared at a variety of levels including: